 Improving your knowledge and skills around social media is a great idea.
 From gaining just a basic understanding of platform functionality, right through to utilising advanced search and interaction techniques will stand you in good stead.
-Whether you want to manage you own social media presence or be in a better position to advise other or employ specialist, investing in a social media course is a smart move.
+Whether you want to manage you own social media presence or be in a better position to advise others or employ a specialist, investing in a social media course is a smart move.

 But here’s the bad news: